ronanduddy/url_shortener/README.md

 # URL Shortener

-This is a toy Ruby on Rails app that can take user registration (signup and login) and shorten URLS.
+This is a toy Ruby on Rails app that allows user registration (signup and login) and provides the creation of shorten URLs (otherwise known as vanity links).

-For example, [http://www.example.com](http://www.example.com) can be input and the following will be returned for the user (or the public) [http://0.0.0.0:3000/1234567](http://0.0.0.0:3000/1234567).
+For example, [http://www.example.com](http://www.example.com) can be input and the following will be returned for the user [http://0.0.0.0:3000/1234567](http://0.0.0.0:3000/1234567).
+The short URL can now be consumed by the public for marketing purposes etc.

-Every time the short URL (i.e. http://0.0.0.0:3000/1234567](http://0.0.0.0:3000/1234567)) is used, it will record how many times it has been used and then redirect to the original URL which is [http://www.example.com](http://www.example.com).
+Every time the short URL (i.e. http://0.0.0.0:3000/1234567) is used, a record will be kept on many times it has been used/clicked/viewed.

+Note that no attempt has been made to make the UI look pretty.

-## Features
+## Requirements

 A Rails application that allows a user to get a short version of a URL from a long version, for example see [bit.ly](bit.ly).